bestwebsoft/Limit-attempts-wordpress-plugin/readme.txt

 == Changelog ==

+= V1.0.3 - 04.08.2014 =
+* Update : We updated all functionality for wordpress 4.0-beta2.
+* Budfix : Bug with Number of failed attempts is fixed.

 = V1.0.2  - 19.06.2014 =
 * Bugfix : Added support for working with multisite.
 * NEW : Added the ability to customize error messages in login form.